WoodScene/TaSL/README.md

 # Continual Dialog State Tracking via Task Skill Localization and Consolidation
-Thank you for your interest in our work, and this is the original implementation of "TaSL: Continual Dialog State Tracking via Task Skill Localization and Consolidation".
+Thank you for your interest in our work, and this is the original implementation of "TaSL: Continual Dialog State Tracking via Task Skill Localization and Consolidation", accepted to ACL 2024.

 ## Local Setup
 ```